raconcla5/pruebaAndres/README.md

     Testlink.testCase.Test_caseName = caseName

-### How execute using JAVA/CUCUMBER
+### How execute using JAVA

 **Config.properties configuration**

-Selecting the only a scenario that we want to execute (scenarioName = name of the Scenario without spaces):
+Selecting the only TestCase that we want to execute (caseName = name of the Test Case without spaces):

-    SCENARIO = scenarioName
+	TESTCASES = Test_caseName

-Selecting various Scenarios that we want to execute (Separation using space or coma):
+Selecting various TestCases that we want to execute (Separation using space or coma):

-    SCENARIO = scenarioName1 scenarioName2
+	TESTCASES = Test_caseName1 Test_caseName2

-Selecting one feature from the Test Plan (featureName = name of the Feature without spaces):
+Selecting one Suite from the Test Plan (nameSuite = name of the Test Suite without spaces):

-    FEATURE = featureName
+	TESTSUITES = nameSuite

 Selecting various Suites from the Test Plan (Separation using space or coma)

-    FEATURE = featureName1, featureName2
+	TESTSUITES = nameSuite1, nameSuite2

 Selecting all Test Plan, set blank both properties

-    FEATURE =
+	TESTSUITES =
-    SCENARIO =
+	TESTCASES =

 **Run jar file reading config.properties file configuration, execute this command from the target folder**

-	java -jar supertstcucuExe.jar
+	java -jar 3108smokeExe.jar

 ### How execute using MAVEN

-**Run the entire project (All features included with no parameters), execute this command from the root folder**
+**Run the entire project (All suites included with no parameters), execute this command from the root folder**

 	mvn test

 **Run using parametrized execution, execute these commands from the root folder**

-Run by selecting the only Scenario that we want to execute (scenarioName = name of the Scenario without spaces)
+Run by selecting the only TestCase that we want to execute (caseName = name of the Test Case without spaces)

-    mvn test -Dcucumber.options="--tags @scenarioNameScen"
+	mvn -Dtest=Test_caseName test

-Run by selecting various Scenarios that we want to execute
+Run by selecting various TestCases that we want to execute

-    mvn test -Dcucumber.options="--tags @scenarioName1Scen,@scenarioName2Scen,@scenarioName3Scen"
+	mvn -Dtest=Test_caseName1,Test_caseName2 test

-Run only one Feature from the Test Plan (featureName = name of the Feature without spaces)
+Run only one Suite from the Test Plan (nameSuite = name of the Test Suite without spaces)

-    mvn test -Dcucumber.options="--tags @featureName"
+	mvn -Dtest=com.everis.nameSuite.Test* test

-Run by selecting various Features from the Test Plan
+Run by selecting various Suites from the Test Plan

-    mvn test -Dcucumber.options="--tags @featureName1,@featureName2"
+	mvn -Dtest=com.everis.nameSuite1.Test*,com.everis.nameSuite2.Test* test

 ### FAQ
 Test is not executed because the driver is not updated and no message is displayed

 	Update the driver and try again

+Excel dataset is not correctly referenced

+	Check the excel dataset URL in the config file.

 I don’t know how to open the console in the unzipped folder